bediger4000/linked_lists/README.md

 The discontinuities at 2 million, 4 million and possibly 1 million are puzzling, but probably involve paging or page size.

-In order to rule out garbage collection causing teh discontinuities, I wrote a [C transliteration](mergetest.c) of the benchmark program.
+In order to rule out garbage collection causing the discontinuities, I wrote a [C transliteration](mergetest.c) of the benchmark program.
 It has a rudimentary linked list implementation, and it can either `malloc` every node on demand, or do a "slab allocation" of all nodes at any given list size.
 The C benchmark timings ran on the Dell Latitude E6420 laptop.
-The C timings are very similar to the Golang version, so I'm going to rule out garbage collection.
+The C timings are very similar to the Golang version.
+I'm going to rule out garbage collection.
-Additionally, in this case it looks like there's very little performance benefit to manually managing the linked list allocation/deallocation.
+In this case there's a performance hit to manually managing the linked list allocation/deallocation.

+---
+## Daily Coding Problem: Problem #963 [Easy]

+This problem was asked by Google.

+Given two singly linked lists that intersect at some point, find the intersecting node.
+The lists are non-cyclical.

+For example,
+given A = 3 -> 7 -> 8 -> 10 and B = 99 -> 1 -> 8 -> 10,
+return the node with value 8.

+In this example,
+assume nodes with the same value are the exact same node objects.

+Do this in O(M + N) time (where M and N are the lengths of the lists) and constant space.

+### Analysis

+Reverse both lists in-place, as per Daily Coding Problem: Problem #465 [Easy], one after the other.
+If the 2 lists had an intersection, when you walk them back, one of the lists will end at the node that was immediately after the intersection node.

+If the lists have M and N elements, you have to touch each element to reverse them.
+Walking backwards takes less than Min(M, N) node accesses.

 ---